Last Updated: April 2026

 I have written a detailed comparison in my article on 5 reasons to choose Srinagar Leh road over Manali Leh road.
 For the ideal circuit, most travelers take Srinagar Leh Highway going and Manali Leh Highway returning (or vice versa).

-Current Srinagar Leh Highway Status 2026 = CLOSED (Winter Season)
+Current Srinagar Leh Highway Status April 2026 = Pending Civilian Reopening

 I will update this section as new information becomes available through the 2026 season.
 Check back regularly or subscribe to the DoW YouTube Channel for timely updates.

-- Sonamarg to Zojila Pass to Drass is CLOSED (winter snow, BRO clearance pending)
+• Sonamarg to Zojila Pass to Drass is CLOSED (BRO clearance in progress, civilian reopening pending)

 2025 Season Summary

 In 2025, BRO created a record by reopening Zojila Pass in just 33 days on April 1, 2025.
 This was the fastest reopening in recent history.
-The highway remained operational through the season until November 2025 when it was closed due to winter snowfall.
-The Z-Morh Tunnel, inaugurated on January 13, 2025, was a landmark development that now provides year-round access to Sonamarg.
+The highway remained operational through the season until late 2025 when it was closed due to winter snowfall.
+The Z-Morh Tunnel, inaugurated on January 13, 2025, was a landmark development that now provides year-round access to Sonamarg and is one of the single biggest infrastructure wins for Kashmir tourism in the last decade.

 2024 Season Updates (Archive)